 After the far-right Rassemblement National emerged as the clear winner of the election for the European Parliament on 9 June 2024, President Emmanuel Macron dissolved the National Assembly.
 Anastasia Pyschny and Calixte Bloquet show that the outcome of the second round of voting has far-reaching consequences for the French political system.

-When voters cast their votes nationwide on 23 February, they will do so on ballot papers on which they are asked to tick candidates and party lists of their choice.
-It may seem trivial to ask how you actually get on the ballot paper.
-The simple answer: you stand as a candidate.
+It may seem trivial to ask how ones' name actually gets on the ballot.
+The simple answer: you run for mandate.
 But how does this actually work and who decides who is allowed to stand and who is not?
 Daniel Hellmann answers these questions on the pw-portal.

 Sign up to receive updates, promotions, and sneak peaks of upcoming products.
 Plus 20% off your next order.